murilocamargos/murilocamargos.github.io/index.md

 ## About

+I'm a Post-Doctoral Fellow at Fundação Getúlio Vargas (FGV EMAp) working with Data Science techniques to build evidence-based tools to analyze the Amazon rainforest deforestation and degradation.
 I hold a Ph.D. in Electrical Engineering from the Federal University of Minas Gerais were I worked mainly on machine learning topics applied to dynamical systems fault diagnosis and prognostics.
 I'm particularly interested in statistical and AI models that can extract knowledge from time-series recursively in a continuous learning scheme.
 I'm also a back-end developer very passionate about Python and DevOps with a B.Sc. in Systems Engineering. [[CV]](/pdf/CV.pdf)

 ## Carrer summary

+* Working in the "Evidence-based Monitoring and Prediction for Sustainable Forest Management" project to build evidence-based tools to analyze the Amazon rainforest deforestation and degradation.
-* Working on topics related to **fault prognostics** and developing tools to improve **fault detection and diagnostics** in the **industrial context** using probabilistic and AI models;
+* Worked on topics related to **fault prognostics** and developing tools to improve **fault detection and diagnostics** in the **industrial context** using probabilistic and AI models;
 * **core competency** in data analytics, software engineering, real-time predictive algorithms, and incremental learning systems.
 * received **two scholarships** to study new learning mechanisms in AI for fault detection and diagnostics in electrical systems, with one of them to **study in the USA** for a year;
 * 8 **reviewed publications**, including 2 in a top-tier journal, 7 in national and international conferences/workshops, 2 under review and 2 in progress, **Young Author Support** awardee at IFAC'20;